-In 2012, following a consultation process with ourselves and our families, a preliminary consultation report was written on whether to redevelop our home.
-This report captured the positives, negatives, what would make Hartley Court better and the non-negotiables.
-Following the completion of this report, a decision was then made by Hartley Lifecare that Hartley Court would be knocked down and redeveloped.
+Discussions around a potential redevelopment of Hartley court begun in 2012.
+Following a consultation process with the clients and their families, a preliminary consultation report was written which captured the positives, negatives, and what would make Hartley Court better regarding a rebuild.
+Following the completion of this report, a decision was then made by the Board that Hartley Court would be redeveloped.

-In 2013, the National Disability Insurance Scheme (NDIS) was announced and became a strong focus for Hartley during the next 5 years.
+In 2013, the NDIS was announced and became a strong focus for Hartley during the next 5 years.
 Consequently, the Hartley Court redevelopment was put on hold.
-However, during that time a Feasibility Study was conducted on the Hartley Court project which included an estimated cost of $2.6 million.
+During 2016, a feasibility study was conducted on the Hartley Court project.

 Renaissance understand the needs of people with disability and have vast experience in building disability accommodation throughout the Canberra region.